GPII/universal/testData/solutions/solutionsDescription/com_sublimetext.md

 ## Testing
 When using a NP set with settings for Sublime Text, the editor's should respond immediately to the settings included in that NP set.

+### sublime_font8

+Using this NP set in Sublime Text should have the following effects:

+* font size increases to 11.

 ### sublime_gert